Orderella/PopupDialog/README.md

 ### Features

-* Easy to use API with hardly any boilerplate code
+- [x] Easy to use API with hardly any boilerplate code
-* Convenient default view with image, title, message
+- [x] Convenient default view with image, title, message
-* Supports custom view controllers
+- [x] Supports custom view controllers
-* Slick transition animations
+- [x] Slick transition animations
-* Fully themeable via appearance, including fonts, colors, corner radius, shadow, overlay color and blur, etc.
+- [x] Fully themeable via appearance, including fonts, colors, corner radius, shadow, overlay color and blur, etc.
-* Can be dismissed via swipe and background tap
+- [x] Can be dismissed via swipe and background tap
-* Works on all devices and screens
+- [x] Works on all devices and screens

 <p>&nbsp;</p>

 ## Installation

+### Cocoapods

 PopupDialog is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: